commandbox-modules/commandbox-codechecker/README.md

 # CodeChecker CLI

-A CLI wrapper for the CodeChecker project
+A CLI wrapper for the CodeChecker project.
+This CLI bundles the [CodeChecker core libraries](https://github.com/coldbox-modules/codechecker-core) for use in the command line.

 ## Installation